 Unusually the Chancellor is still permitted by the House to have an alcoholic drink during his speech.
 Quite so.
 His successors now settle for mineral water which is perhaps a little unimaginative in the historical context of the speech.
 Other notable imbibers have included Kenneth Clarke with a whisky and Geoffrey Howe with a gin and tonic.
 How British.
-What will Philip Hammond have to drink?
+What will Rishi Sunak have to drink?
 Something quite dull is our suspicion.
-But some water and his famous cough sweets would be a good bet.
+But some Harrogate Spring water and a predecessor’s famous cough sweets would be a good bet.

 So with the British Budget Speech we celebrate a peculiarly British event.
 The speeches are typically not theatrical.
 But they are thorough.

 In fact it’s a rare moment for the Chancellor to hog the limelight.
 Something that former Chancellor Geoffrey Howe, described by Diane Abbott as the most boring man in Parliament, avoided until he resigned from office, delivered his resignation speech and effectively gave the coup de grace to Mrs Thatcher.

 All in a day’s work for former Chancellors.
-So, how will Philip Hammond get on?
-This year the Chancellor appears to have leaked everything ahead of time.
+So, how will Rishi Sunak get on?
+This year the Chancellor hasn’t leaked everything ahead of time.
 And that is unusual.
 But, then Covid-19 is also unusual.
 So, who knows?